anakagiorgis/kandris-website/README.md

 	- `https://youtu.be/CQ6DfRCOX8M` (id: `CQ6DfRCOX8M`)
 	- `https://youtu.be/74ArP-_ieI8` (id: `74ArP-_ieI8`)

+Recently updated:

+- Inserted `https://youtu.be/N1SYh6QdW0U` (id: `N1SYh6QdW0U`) as the first video in `js/script.js`.
+- Fixed a punctuation typo in the biography (`40 Years Experience in the Fitness Industry.`)

 To change the videos later, edit the `VIDEO_IDS` array in `js/script.js` and provide new YouTube IDs.

 3. Serve the folder locally.
 With PowerShell and Python available, run: